MRC-CBU/BIDS_conversion/MEG/README.md

 # Converting CBU MEG/EEG data to BIDS format
 ## Introduction
 This document describes the steps to convert raw MEG/EEG data from the CBU MEG scanner to BIDS format.
 The BIDS format is a standard for organizing and describing neuroimaging and behavioural data.
 It is designed to make data sharing and analysis easier.
 The BIDS format is described in detail at [bids.neuroimaging.io](https://bids.neuroimaging.io/).
 The extension for MEG data is described at the [bids-specification](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/magnetoencephalography.html).

 The conversion process detailed below is done using the `mne-bids` Python package.
 The `mne-bids` package provides tools for converting raw MEG/EEG data to BIDS format.
 The `mne-bids` package is described in detail at [mne-bids](https://mne.tools/mne-bids/stable/index.html).

+If you have any questions about this tutorial, please contact [Máté Aller](https://www.mrc-cbu.cam.ac.uk/people/mate.aller/).

 ## Installation
 - This tutorial assumes that you are running the conversion process on the CBU linux cluster.